-Cipher comes from an Arabic word that means “zero, empty, or nothing.”
-The Arabic numbers (1, 2, 3, and so on) are called ciphers, and a person can cipher (work out) a mathematics problem.
+“Cipher” comes from an Arabic word that means “zero, empty, or nothing.”
+The Arabic numerals (1, 2, 3, and so on) are also called ciphers, and a person can cipher a math problem, which means to work it out.

 A cipher can also be a sign or symbol, such as the royal cipher adopted by a monarch, or it can describe characters that have no inherent meaning, but instead have a hidden meaning, such as a code written in a nonsense alphabet.
 Here’s a beautiful example from Alberto Manguel’s book “A History of Reading”:

 At one magical instant in your early childhood, the page of a book—that string of confused, alien ciphers—shivered into meaning.
 Words spoke to you, gave up their secrets; at that moment, whole universes opened.
 You became, irrevocably, a reader.

 A cipher can also be a person, often a fictional character, who is a blank slate—and that’s how I used the word when talking with my husband.
 A cipher has so little personality—is such a nothing—that the readers or viewers can project their own ideas and values onto the character.
 Here’s an example from Allen Barra’s review of the book “Fab: An Intimate Life of Paul McCartney”:

 Sounes' biggest weakness in telling the story is his inability to give us a fresh focus on the other Beatles: John seems beyond his ken, George is a bit of a dim bulb, and Ringo, the bane of all Beatles biographers, is simply a cipher.

 Here’s another example from a 2011 article about a Canadian politician whose nickname is Iggy: